Updated August 2018

 Oh, and there is always that carousel of choices at the bottom.
 ALWAYS.
 Often, it doesn’t have the exact cool thing she was wearing, but it does have an expensive approximation from a large retailer like Shop Bop, Nordstrom, or Saks.

 If you think something fishy is going on, then you are right.

 rewardStyle Is Ruining Fashion

-But those really popular fashion bloggers?
-They make their big bucks from affiliate networks.
+Big fashion bloggers make a lot of their big bucks from affiliate networks.

 Here’s how it works (the simple version): I link to a product in a post.
 If you click on that product and then buy it, I get a cut of the proceeds.
 Looking at it one way, everyone wins!
 You found something you liked, the retailer has a new customer, and I get paid for getting you and the retailer together.
 Yay!